talenaa/talenaa/README.md

 ## About me

 - Hello, my name is Talena, im currently studying full stack programming and development.
+In highschool I won a silver medal in a mathematics olympiad (its a cool fun fact about me, i love maths)

-- Im brazilian and im 18 years old.
+- I'm brazilian and I'm 18 years old.
 I speak 3 languages, brazilian portuguese (native language), spanish and english, and im currently learning italian.
 I started to learn new languages when I was 11 years old.

 - Since I was a kid i've always liked technology and cyberpunk things, and throughout the years my interest in programming got bigger.

-- Im an immigrant and i live in Spain - Andalucía.
+- In my free time (when I'm not writing code), I love to play volleyball and play videogames.
+In Brazil I played for a professional volleybal team called SESI-SP
  ***

 ## Current stack